-Wearing compression hosiery helps to push blood flow back up towards your heart alleviating feelings of heavy and tired legs.
-Swollen ankles at the end of the day is common during pregnancy and wearing compression hosiery can help prevent this.
+Wearing compression hosiery helps to push blood flow back up towards your heart, alleviating feelings of heavy and tired legs.
+Swollen ankles at the end of the day are common during pregnancy; wearing compression hosiery can help prevent this.

-Compression hosiery which generally stop below the knee are probably all you need and won’t get in the way of the bump.
-However, you may prefer a thigh length pair if you have sore or prominent veins at the back of your knee or on your thigh.
+Compression hosiery which stops below the knee is probably all you need and won’t get in the way of the bump.
+However, you may prefer a thigh-length pair if you have sore or prominent veins at the back of your knee or on your thigh.